Hours of Service

 Medication and Expert Care to Help You Manage Mental, Emotional and Behavioral Concerns

-Our robust team of psychiatric providers offers assessment, education and medication management for a wide array of conditions, such as depression, anxiety, life stressors, eating disorders, ADD/ADHD, bipolar disorder, insomnia, schizophrenia and more.
+Our robust team of psychiatric providers offers evaluation, education and medication management for a wide array of conditions, such as depression, anxiety, life stressors, eating disorders, ADD/ADHD, bipolar disorder, insomnia, schizophrenia and more.

-For those who are new to psychiatric services or are uncertain if this type of care is needed, we direct students to schedule a brief appointment with a Counseling and Psychological Services therapist.
-The therapist will assess the situation.
-If a psychiatric evaluation is recommended, the therapist will assist the student in making an appointment with a member of the health center psychiatry team or a psychiatrist in the community.
-Best practices have shown that therapy combined with medication management prove to have the most positive outcomes in treating mental health disorders.
+If you would like to explore medication options in treating your mental health symptoms, please call 402.472.5000 to schedule an initial evaluation with one of our psychiatry providers.
+For those who are unsure or do not want to take medication, we recommend scheduling a therapy appointment with Counseling and Psychological Services by calling 402.472.7450.
+Best practices show that therapy combined with medication management prove to have the most positive outcomes in treating mental health disorders.
 Therefore, we recommend therapy with CAPS or a therapist in the community along with our medication management services in order to provide you with the best treatment possible.

 The University Health Center pharmacy can fill orders for most mental health medications.
 Contact your psychiatric provider to transfer your prescriptions.
 If we do not have the medication in stock at our pharmacy, we can usually order it for you.
 We can also send your medications to the pharmacy of your choice.